yannklein/react-workshop/README.md

-## How was this boilerplate was created
+## How was this boilerplate created?

 The boilerplate has been create with [Vite](https://vitejs.dev/) a lightning fast Frontend framework builder.